 Emily K. Harrison grew up in East Texas and holds an MFA in Performance from the Savannah College of Art & Design, a PhD in Theatre from the University of Colorado Boulder, and a Bachelor's in Acting and Writing from Emerson College.
-With square, Emily has appeared in This Aunt is Not a Cockroach, How I Learned to Drive, Ham McBeth, SLAB, Peggy Jo & the Desolate Nothing, 5 Lesbians Eating a Quiche, Gidion's Knot, The Ding Dongs (or What is the Penalty in Portugal?), Songs of Meat & Cake, One Woman Show, Why We Have a Body, Good Girls Don't, But I Do, Tornado Season, The House of Yes, and Skeet Shootin' Prodigy.
-Additionally, she directed square's productions of 44 Plays for 44 Presidents, Love Songs for Poomouse, HOWL, and Good Country People.
-Harrison teaches for the Department of Theatre & Dance at CU and serves as the Director of Boulder Arts Week.
-She was recently featured as part of Westword’s "100 Colorado Creatives" series, and was recognized by The Denver Post as a 2011 Pathmaker, one of only seven individuals working in an arts field to receive the honor.
+With square, Emily has appeared in House of Gold, She Rode Horses Like the Stock Exchange, This Aunt is Not a Cockroach, How I Learned to Drive, Ham McBeth, SLAB, Peggy Jo & the Desolate Nothing, 5 Lesbians Eating a Quiche, Gidion's Knot, The Ding Dongs (or What is the Penalty in Portugal?), Songs of Meat & Cake, One Woman Show, Why We Have a Body, Good Girls Don't, But I Do, Tornado Season, The House of Yes, and Skeet Shootin' Prodigy.
+Additionally, she directed square's productions of 44 Plays for 44 Presidents (2012 & 2016), Love Songs for Poomouse, HOWL, and Good Country People.
+In 2019 she will direct the Regional Premiere of Greg Wohead’s Celebration, Florida as well as the World Premiere Everything was Stolen ., a piece she originally developed and workshopped in London.
+Harrison currently serves as Visiting Assistant Professor at Whitman College, and recently completed a year-long appointment as Visiting Faculty at Brunel University London.
+In 2016 she was honored with a True West Award, in 2013 was featured as part of Westword’s "100 Colorado Creatives" series, and in was recognized by The Denver Post as a 2011 Pathmaker, one of only seven individuals working in an arts field to receive the honor.